TehStoneMan/Soarvivor/README.md

  * Hydration bar
      An extra stat bar above the food bar that shows the current level of the player's hydration as a series of full/half/empty bottle icons.
 Can also show the player's "Coldness" level as iced-over versions of the bottle icons.

- * Drinking from a water bottle increases the player's hydration
+ * Drinking and eating certain food items and potions increases the player's hydration

+ * Hot biomes decrease the player's hydration

+ * Cold biomes can freeze the player, warm biomes restores the player's body tempreture

+ * Proximity to heat sources (fire, lava) warms the player.

 To Do:
 ======

-* Include hydration increase to other consumable items
 * Activity decreases hydration
-* Biome effects hydration/coldness
-* Proximity to heat sources
 * Limit the player's inventory to one line + the hot bar
 * Limit the stack size in the player's inventory